 Related: The features that come with an enterprise automation platform’s visual workflow builder

-3. Lead nurturing
+3. Lead Nurturing

 As prospects evaluate you and your competitors, you’ll want to be aware of the exact activities they’re taking and when they’re being taken.
-It’s only then that can you respond with an intelligent, timely message.
+It’s only then that you can respond with an intelligent, timely message.

 Here’s how automation can alert your reps of critical lead activities as well as enable reps to act on those insights in near real-time:

-1. Once someone at a target account performs an activity that denotes strong intent—such as viewing a competitor’s page in a 3rd-party software review site like G2—, the workflow gets triggered.
+1. Once someone at a target account performs an activity that denotes strong intent—such as viewing a competitor’s page in a 3rd-party software review site like G2—the workflow gets triggered.

 2. Intent Bot, another customized bot, messages the assigned rep the latest intent activities performed, as well as additional information on the account from other apps.